JeffTheK/Jeff-OS/readme.md

 # Jeff-OS

-Jeff-OS is a pseudo operating system made in pure python 3
+Jeff-OS is a pseudo operating system made in python 3

 ## Requirements
 Make,